jhuggins/anti-racist-data/README.md

 ## Contributing

+### Dataset
-If you would like to contribute a dataset, you will need to follow the detailed instructions in the [template](template/) directory.
-Our preference is that you fork the repository, add your dataset directory to [datasets](datasets/), and then [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+If you would like to contribute a dataset, the preferred method is that you fork the repository, add your dataset directory to [datasets](datasets/), and then [create a pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
 Alternatively, please email your proposed dataset entry to [huggins@bu.edu](mailto:huggins@bu.edu).
+Detailed instructions for how to structure your dataset directory can be found in the [template](template/) directory.

+### Analysis

+If you would like to contribute a new analysis of an existing dataset, our preference is that you create a pull request.
+Alternatively, you can email your proposed modifications to [huggins@bu.edu](mailto:huggins@bu.edu).

 ## License